 - To return to use, currency, or notice.

 Wouldn’t you love to see all of these descriptions coming true in the Church today?
-In the First Great Awakening, a return to new life and awareness of God’s gracious demands, along with new health and vigor and spirit imparted to the church of Jesus Christ and the gospel as it is preached resulted in Christian churches faithfully declaring and witnessing to a watching world.
+In the First Great Awakening, a return to new life and awareness of God’s gracious demands, along with new health, vigor, and spirit imparted to the church of Jesus Christ and the gospel as it is preached, resulted in Christian churches faithfully declaring and witnessing to a watching world.

-If true revival comes in our day, we will not have to tell others about it; it will be evident to all who know or hear or come in contact with us.
+If true revival comes to our day, we will not have to tell others about it; it will be evident to all who know, hear, or come in contact with us.
+It is its own advertisement!
 As Leonard Ravenhill observes, “You never have to advertise a fire.”
-It is its own advertisement!

 Third, revival involves growth.
 This growth is both personal and numerical.
 When God comes to church, things happen.
 People start changing.
 Crowds start attending.
 Converts start appearing.
 Growth starts occurring.

-The same labors that have faithfully been taking place for years suddenly bear countless and genuine and unmistakable fruit.
+The same labors that have faithfully been taking place for years suddenly bear countless, genuine, and unmistakable fruit.
 The sowers are planting and watering the same seed, but God is giving an exponential and supernatural measure of growth.

 It was wonderful to see the change soon made in the manners of our inhabitants…From being thoughtless or indifferent about religion, it seemed as if all the world were growing religious, so that one could not walk through the town in an evening without hearing psalms sung in different families of every street.

-Does this describe your heart’s desire, your prayers’ plea, your soul’s yearning?
+Does this describe your heart’s desire, prayers’ plea, and soul’s yearning?
 Then let us join together in fervent echo of David’s prayer: “Will you not revive us again, that your people may rejoice in you?”
 (Psalm 85:6).